Viva Dead Ponies: Track listing

 12 combines the two separate tracks at last, crops all the silence between the two parts, and starts the second part with "I'm attacking...".
-"Farewell Oratorio" is uncredited, but is still the intro of 13.
+"Farewell Oratorio" is uncredited, but it is still the intro of 13.
 14 is the re-recorded version from the "Hive" EP.

 5 edits out the spoken word introduction.
 "Into Thinner Air" is a hidden bonus track.